Chris Johns: What happens to fear when vaccination catches up with Covid?

 Harvard philosopher Michael Sandel recently posed my question in less confrontational terms.
 His focus was on vaccine ethics.
 Should people be allowed to pay to jump the queue?

-His panel were strongly opposed.
+His panel was strongly opposed.
 As Sandel gently pointed out, that ship has already sailed.
-The head of the WHO has told us that 16 per cent of the world’s population has bought up 60 per cent of global supply.
+The head of the World Health Organisation has told us that 16 per cent of the world’s population has bought up 60 per cent of global supply.

 Are vaccine passports ethical?
 Most panellists said no, casting their answers in terms of inequality.